josecamachop/FCParser/README.md

 # FCParser

-Parser for data streams composed of variate (structured and unstructured) sources.
+Parser for data streams composed of disparate (structured and unstructured) sources.

-Contact persons: José Camacho Páez (josecamacho@ugr.es)
+Contact person: José Camacho Páez (josecamacho@ugr.es)

 Last modification of this document: 11/Feb/22

 ## Presentation

-The FaaC parser library allows a comfortable, general and highly configurable parsing of network data originating from different sources.
-It has been designed to transform large amounts of heterogeneus network data into a single time-resolved stream of data features suitable for the analysis with multivariate techniques and other machine learning tools, hopefully without losing relevant information in the process.
+The FaaC parser library allows a simple, general and highly configurable parsing of data originating from different sources.
+It has been designed to transform large amounts of heterogeneus data into a single time-resolved stream of data features suitable for the analysis with multivariate techniques and other machine learning tools, hopefully without losing relevant information in the process.